RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </Markdown>
 </aside>

-This performance budget is ambitious, but there are reasons to believe it's achievable if we use a relational model.
+This performance budget is ambitious, but there are reasons to believe it's achievable if we use a local relational database.
 The database community has spent considerable effort making it fast to execute relational queries; many SQLite queries complete in well under one millisecond.
 Furthermore, there has been substantial work on incrementally maintaining relational queries (e.g., [Materialize](https://materialize.com/), [Noria](https://github.com/mit-pdos/noria), [SQLive](https://sqlive.io/), and [Differential Datalog](https://github.com/vmware/differential-datalog)) which can make small updates to queries much faster than re-running from scratch.

 ### Managing all state in one system provides greater flexibility